Arch Expander in Ottawa: Addressing Jaw Width and Dental Alignment

 If your child’s teeth appear crowded—or if your own bite is misaligned—the concern may relate to the width of the upper jaw rather than the teeth themselves.
 At The Teal Umbrella, we utilize arch expansion to address jaw width.
 This clinical protocol is designed to widen the upper arch to create the necessary space for tooth alignment, support airway volume, and establish a foundation for improved bite function.

-An arch expander (also called a palatal expander) is designed to widen the upper jaw over a period of several months.
-In children and teens, the two halves of the upper jaw are connected by a midline suture; the expander applies gradual pressure at this site to encourage the formation of new bone.
+An arch expander is an orthodontic appliance used to widen the upper jaw over a period of several months.
+This palate expander fits across the roof of the mouth and attaches to the upper molars.
+In children and teens, the two halves of the upper jaw are connected by a palatal suture; the appliance uses gentle pressure to gradually widen the arch by applying slight outward pressure on the upper jaw bones.
 The clinical objective of this treatment is to create a wider arch, which assists in managing crowding and improving bite alignment.

-This process, known as distraction osteogenesis, addresses the underlying bone structure of the palate.
-This provides a skeletal foundation for dental alignment that differs from the tooth-movement-only approach of traditional braces.
+This process, known as distraction osteogenesis, addresses the underlying maxillary bone and provides a skeletal foundation for dental alignment that differs from the tooth-movement-only approach of traditional braces.
+New bone grows in the gap created by the expansion.

 The Teal Umbrella - Arch Expander,expander